 They might have varying initial sale prices as said above, but any experienced e-bike user will agree that it is the maintenance, electricity, and replacement costs that you should pay attention to the more you use your bike.

-Battery replacement costs
+Folding e-bike battery replacement costs

 The fact that foldable electric bikes’ batteries usually have a shorter life with each ride (but not necessarily lifespan) will definitely make them more affordable.
 However, they are still one of the most vital elements to consider because most e-bike batteries can only last for up to two years of regular use.